My talk on the Evolution of our Plant-based dietary guidelines created much discussion at the Low Carb Universe event in Mallorca last week.

 I have already spoken about Exercise is Medicine™ but I would just like to share a couple more points about Lifestyle Medicine before leaving you to consider all that I have talked about.

-Just a reminder that Adventist - Dr. John H. Kelly Jr., founded the American College of Lifestyle Medicine (ACLM) in 2004.
+Just a reminder that Adventist - John H. Kelly Jr., MD founded the Christian Association of Lifestyle Medicine at Loma Linda University in 2003 which became the American College of Lifestyle Medicine (ACLM) in 2004.

 “Lifestyle medicine has to be scientifically based to distinguish it from all the quackery out there,” said David R. Brown, senior behavioral scientist in the division of nutrition and physical activity at the disease control center.